Estimated reading time: 9 minutes

 This issue can arise due to several reasons:

-NVIDIA Driver Issues: Ensure that the NVIDIA drivers are correctly installed on your host machine.
+NVIDIA Driver Issues: Ensure the NVIDIA drivers are correctly installed on your host machine.

 How can I fix the error “Could not select device driver” when running Docker with GPUs?